 contracting parties within pollution load monitoring.

-Pressures and Human Activities map service contains datasets on fishing activity in the Baltic Sea.
+HELCOM Map and Data service contains datasets on fishing activity in the Baltic Sea.
 The service contains three group layers:

-See below detailed description of fisheries VMS/logbook data processing for the 2009-2013 data.
+See below the detailed description of fisheries VMS/logbook data processing for the 2009-2013 data.

 HELCOM requires spatially explicit information on fishing activity affecting the Baltic Sea marine ecosystem for policy purposes.
 In order to obtain this information, a joint ICES/HELCOM/OSPAR data call was issued to relevant authorities of Contracting Parties to deliver information on fishing activity based on VMS/Log book data.
 Upon a request by HELCOM the data was processed to advice data products by ICES Working Group for Spatial Fisheries (WGSFD).
 Processing of the raw data was done by ICES WGSFD following Conditions for VMS data use, so as to make use of required specific resources, knowledge and guarantee of anonymity for specific vessels.